variant-database/vdb/Query_Commands.md

 If the loaded mutation list file contains nucleotide mutations, then mutation patterns can be either spike protein mutations (`E484K`), nucleotide mutations (`G23012A`), or a specified protein mutation (`NSP12:P323L`).
 Mutations can be separated by either a space or a comma.

+## Combining commands
+The command parser of **vdb** is still under development, so combinations of commands will work in some cases but not others.
+Complex queries can nevertheless be performed with **vdb**: variables can be used to save the results of single commands, and these can be used as input to further search commands.

 ## Filtering commands
 #### \<cluster>`from`\<country or state>    → cluster